laanwj/etna_viv/README.md

 Command stream builder
 -----------------------

-A beginning has been made of a simple low-level driver that builds the command stream from scratch and submits it to the kernel driver:
+A beginning has been made of a simple driver that builds the command stream from scratch and submits it to the kernel driver:

     native/lib/viv.(c|h)
+    native/replay/etna.(c|h)
+    native/replay/etna_test.c (to experiment with shaders)
     native/replay/cube_etna.c (renders the GLES2 smoothed cube)
-    native/replay/ps_sandbox_etna.c (to experiment with shaders)

 Vivante GPL kernel driver
 --------------------------